Nathaniel Fanning

-Nathaniel Fanning (31 May 1755 - 30 September 1805) was an officer in the Continental Navy and later the United States Navy, who served aboard Bonhomme Richard during its 1779 battle with HMS Serapis.
+Nathaniel Fanning (May 31, 1755 - September 30, 1805) was an officer in the Continental Navy and later the United States Navy, who served aboard Bonhomme Richard during its 1779 battle with HMS Serapis.

 Fanning was born in Stonington, Connecticut, and was the eldest son of Gilbert Fanning and Huldah Palmer.
-His father was a sea merchant who was one of the largest provisioners of General George Washington's army during the American Revolution.
+His father was a merchant who supplied provisions to General George Washington's army during the American Revolution.

 On May 26, 1778, Fanning embarked from Boston, Massachusetts, aboard the brig Angelica as a prizemaster under the command of Captain William Denison in a cruise against the British.
 On May 31, Angelica was captured by the British man-of-war Andromeda and blown up, with Fanning being made a prisoner.
 Aboard Andromeda was General William Howe, who was returning to England.
 By orders of General Howe, the Americans were confined to the hold and treated severely, being allowed but a half-pint of water per day per man, even though the heat was so unbearable that the men were obliged to strip off all their clothes.